Dragovorn/dota-api/README.md

 IDota dota = new Dota("YOUR_API_KEY");
 ```

-Or you could download the [Latest Stable Release](http://build.dragovorn.com:8080/job/dota-api/lastStableBuild/ "Link To Latest Stable Release On Jenkins") from my Jenkins.
+Or you could download the [Latest Stable Release (Most likely a snapshot)](http://build.dragovorn.com:8080/job/dota-api/lastStableBuild/ "Link To Latest Stable Release On Jenkins") from my Jenkins.

+If you don't want a snapshot build you could always check the release section and click on the Jenkins link there to find the download for that version.

 Dependencies
 ------------